 The reservoir is open Wednesdays, Saturdays and Sundays.
 There are no concession facilities at Barrett, and no drinking water available.
 Patrons must bring all lures, food, water, etc., with them.
 No glass containers are allowed.
 No motor homes are permitted due to limited parking and low overhead on the entrance road.
 Pets are not allowed.
 Due to the fact that the entrance road passes through private property, all parties must be escorted on and off the premises.

 There is a limit of one reservation per household (same address or computer) on the first day reservations go on sale.
 After the first day if there are any reservations remaining, then patrons can purchase as many reservations as they want.
 Ticketmaster will sell one-half the reservations per day on its web site and one-half at the call-in center.
-Photo ID of the reservation holder will be required at the Barrett, and all parties on that reservation must enter at the same time.
+There are no physical tickets issued.
+Photo ID of the reservation holder will be required at the gate, and all parties on that reservation must enter at the same time.

 Float tubes, canoes, and kayaks are permitted, but a reservation is still required.
 Rental boats are 14 feet long and come with 8.0 horsepower motors.
 Patrons can bring their own motor, maximum size 25 horsepower.
 Maximum capacity is four people.

 Barrett is open for waterfowl hunting on Wednesdays and Saturdays throughout the season established for the Southern California Zone.
 Hunting reservations are generally distributed the first Saturday in October, beginning at 7:30 a.m., located just south of the San Vicente Dam, at the San Vicente Yard, 12375 Moreno Ave., in Lakeside, Calif.
 To be added to the City waterfowl hunting email list, please send a current email to firstname.lastname@example.org.